opensearch-project/.github/TRIAGING.md

 ### Which triage meeting should I attend?

-You should attend the meeting for the repo where your issue was opened, or the "catch all" if your issue has not seen much traction for an extended period of time.
+You should attend the meeting for the repo where your issue was opened, or the "catch all" triage if your issue has not seen much traction for an extended period of time.

 ### Do I need to attend for my issue to be addressed/triaged?